-Route and method of administration (continued) hold upright and clear any liquid from the thinnest section of the tube by flicking just below the membrane. keeping upright and holding the sides of the tube, pierce the membrane using the spike end of the cap (press on; there is not need to twist).
-After piercing, there should be a hole at the top. the membrane has not been pierced, repeat the above step (see SPC). the vaccine should be used immediately after opening. seat the child in a reclining position and administer the liquid gen into the side of the infant's mouth, towards the inside of their cheek.
-You may need to squeeze the tube a few times to get all the vaccin out; it is okay if a drop remains in the tip of the tube.
-The SPC for Rotarix® provides further guidance on administration a can be found inside the product packaging or from the electronic Medicines Compendium website: Home - electronic medicines compendium Dose and frequency of administration Rotavirus vaccine should be administered as a course consisting of 2 doses (1.5ml per administration) separated by at least 4 weeks.
+(continued) tube by flicking just below the membrane. keeping upright and holding the sides of the tube, pierce the membrane using the spike end of the cap (press on; there is no need to twist).
+After piercing, there should be a hole at the top.
+If the membrane has not been pierced, repeat the above step (see SPC). the vaccine should be used immediately after opening. seat the child in a reclining position and administer the liquid gently into the side of the infant's mouth, towards the inside of their cheek.
+You may need to squeeze the tube a few times to get all the vaccine out; it is okay if a drop remains in the tip of the tube.
+The SPC for Rotarix® provides further guidance on administration and can be found inside the product packaging or from the electronic Medicines Compendium website: Home - electronic medicines compendium Dose and frequency of administration Rotavirus vaccine should be administered as a course consisting of 2 doses (1.5ml per administration) separated by at least 4 weeks.
 Administer the first dose of 1.5 ml of rotavirus vaccine ideally at 8 weeks of age in accordance with the UK routine immunisation schedule.
 However, the first dose may be given from 6 weeks to 14 weeks and 6 days of age.
 Administer the second dose of 1.5 ml at least 4 weeks after the first dose, ideally at the 12 weeks of age immunisation visit.
 The second dose must be given by the age of 23 weeks and 6 days.
 It is preferable that the full course of 2 doses of rotavirus vaccine be completed before 16 weeks of age, allowing at least 4 weeks between the first and second dose.
-This is to provide early protection and avoid temporal association between vaccination and intussusception.
-If the course is interrupted, it should be resumed but not repeated, provided that the second dose can be given before 24 weeks of age.
+This is to provide early protection and avoid temporal association between vaccination and If the course is interrupted, it should be resumed but not repeated, provided that the second dose can be given before 24 weeks of age.
 Duration of treatment Two dose schedule (see Dose and frequency of administration).
 Quantity to be supplied and administered Single (1.5ml) dose In the unlikely event that an infant spits out or regurgitates most of the vaccine dose, a single replacement dose may be given at the same immunisation visit.
 Supplies Centrally purchased vaccines for the national immunisation programme can only be ordered via ImmForm.
 Vaccines for use for the national childhood immunisation programme are provided free of charge.
-Protocols for the ordering, storage and handling of vaccines should be followed to prevent vaccine wastage (see the 'Green Book' Chapter 3).
+Protocols for the ordering, storage and handling of vaccines should be followed to prevent vaccine wastage (see the 'Green Book'